Battle of Appomattox Court House: Surrender

-Dressed in his ceremonial white uniform, Lee waited for Grant to arrive.
+Dressed in his ceremonial uniform (according to himself, "I may be taken prisoner today.
+I must look my best."), Lee waited for Grant to arrive.
 Grant, whose headache had ended when he received Lee's note, arrived at the McLean house in a mud-spattered uniform—a government-issue sack coat with trousers tucked into muddy boots, no sidearms, and with only his tarnished shoulder straps showing his rank.
+Over one shoulder was a carrying case for his binoculars.
 It was the first time the two men had seen each other face-to-face in almost two decades.
 Suddenly overcome with sadness, Grant found it hard to get to the point of the meeting, and instead the two generals briefly discussed their only previous encounter, during the Mexican–American War.
 Lee brought the attention back to the issue at hand, and Grant offered the same terms he had before:

 The terms were as generous as Lee could hope for; his men would not be imprisoned or prosecuted for treason.
 Officers were allowed to keep their sidearms, horses, and personal baggage.
 In addition to his terms, Grant also allowed the defeated men to take home their horses and mules to carry out the spring planting, and provided Lee with a supply of food rations for his starving army; Lee said it would have a very happy effect among the men and do much toward reconciling the country.
-The terms of the surrender were recorded in a document handwritten by Grant's adjutant Ely S. Parker, a Native American of the Seneca tribe, and completed around 4 p.m., April 9.
+The terms of the surrender were recorded in a document handwritten by Grant's adjutant, Ely S. Parker, a Native American of the Seneca tribe, and completed around 4 p.m., April 9.
 Lee, upon discovering Parker to be a Seneca, remarked "It is good to have one real American here."
 Parker replied, "Sir, we are all Americans."
-As Lee left the house and rode away, Grant's men began cheering in celebration, but Grant ordered an immediate stop.
+As Lee left the house and rode away, Grant's men began cheering in celebration, but Grant immediately ordered them to stop.
 "I at once sent word, however, to have it stopped", he said.
 "The Confederates were now our countrymen, and we did not want to exult over their downfall", he said.
 Custer and other Union officers purchased from McLean the furnishings of the room Lee and Grant met in as souvenirs, emptying it of furniture.
 Grant soon visited the Confederate army, and then he and Lee sat on the McLean home's porch and met with visitors such as Longstreet and George Pickett before the two men left for their capitals.